All Episodes

 And that's why I think it's really important to try and retain some empathy for people who are caught in these belief traps or scams.

-It can be hard because a lot of the beliefs of themselves are destructive and they're causing damage to polite society.
+It can be hard because a lot of the beliefs themselves are destructive and they're causing damage to polite society.

 jordan holmes

-And one of the things that I see so often about all the narratives around QAnon is look at how bad these people on 8chan and 8kun and on.
+And one of the things that I see so often about all the narratives around QAnon is look at how bad these people on 8chan and 8kon and are all look at how bad all of these people are.

 But no one is at all dealing with the fact that the reason it is easy to believe in QAnon is because all of the systems have failed these people.

-It's not like they were doing great.
+Like it's not like they were doing great.

 dan friesen